-Rather than wait for the UN to act, this update will outline a discourse, and series of practical tactics, that would mimic the nonviolent South African Defiance anti-apartheid campaigns, using the right to a measurable fair start in life to dismantle birthright white supremacy and intergenerational apartheid along a daisy-chain border of roughly eighty barrier organizations and individuals in the United States and Europe that-by creating and fantasy world of public benefit while not meeting their obligations as described herein-are allowing largely white-held wealth to kill countless black children.
+Rather than wait for the UN to act, this update will outline a discourse, and series of practical tactics, that would mimic the nonviolent South African Defiance anti-apartheid campaigns, using the right to a measurable fair start in life to dismantle birthright white supremacy and intergenerational apartheid, No, "separate but equal" has not worked for women and children dying in the climate crisis.

+Defiance could occur along an amorphous daisy-chain border of roughly eighty barrier organizations and individuals in the United States and Europe that-by creating a fantasy world of public benefit while not meeting their obligations as described herein-are allowing largely white-held wealth to kill countless black children.
 None of the civil disobedience, or more accurately-legitimation, described herein need or should occur in the colonized nations now suffering the brunt of the crisis.